yichunzhao/jpa-cache-spring/README.md

 ### Issues as using Lombok with Entities

 It was not a good experience as using Lombok with Entities, but it is totally fine with DTO.
-Don't use @Data, @EqualsAndHashCode and @ToString
+Don't use @Data, @EqualsAndHashCode and @ToString with @Entity, for Lombok internal implementation may not satisfy the requirements as an Entity.

 #### StackOver flow as using lombok in bi-relationship
 Watching out stackover flow exception as using lombok to create hashcode in a bi-directional relationship; it causes a recursive invoking, and eventually leading to a stack overflow.
 In the entities, the relationship achors doesn't stand for model physical meanings, they should be excluded.